uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Kevin Takahide Lee, an intergenerational Survivor of the internment of Japanese Canadians during the Second World War, said,

-I acknowledge that we are on Coast Salish lands.
+> I acknowledge that we are on Coast Salish lands.
-It was also on these very lands here at the pne [Pacific National Exhibition fairgrounds] that my family was held during the war before being sent to the internment camp.
+It was also on these very lands here at the PNE [Pacific National Exhibition fairgrounds] that my family was held during the war before being sent to the internment camp.
-It is my parents and grandparents who are Survivors… [They] never talked about what happened in the internment camps … even after the Japanese-Canadian redress happened … hearing these stories from our Elders is very rare… When I was four or five, I came here to the pne as most families do… When it came to going inside the barn here, just two doors away, my grandmother would not come in.
+It is my parents and grandparents who are Survivors… [They] never talked about what happened in the internment camps … even after the Japanese-Canadian redress happened … hearing these stories from our Elders is very rare… When I was four or five, I came here to the PNE as most families do… When it came to going inside the barn here, just two doors away, my grandmother would not come in.
-That’s because that livestock building was used to hold her and other women and children, during the war, for months… When I was a child, I couldn’t comprehend this, but as an adult, I understand… This is what it means to me, as an intergenerational Survivor.
+That’s because that livestock building was used to hold her and other women and children, during the war, for months… When I was a child, I couldn’t comprehend this, but as an adult, I understand… This is<!--x-->
+what it means to me, as an intergenerational Survivor.
 People who I love and admire were wronged, humiliated, and forgotten, and unjustly imprisoned by the country I … call home…